Book Appointment

 Norwood Scale Hair Loss Stages Images and Expectations

-- Styling, lighting, and hair texture affect appearance
+• Styling, lighting, and hair type can influence appearance

-Realistic expectations are essential when using visual references from the norwood scale male pattern baldness stages.
+Realistic expectations are important when looking at the norwood scale of male pattern baldness stages.

 Is the Norwood Scale Accurate for Everyone?